 Cat (ra,dec, flux, photo-z,u,g,r,i,z,…) (1)

 The attributes u, g, r, i, z refer to the magnitude of light emitted by an object.
-Their values are measured in logarithmic units, through various wavebands, from the ultraviolet to the infrared.
+Their values are measured in logarithmic units, through various wavebands, from ultraviolet to infrared.
 The photo-z attribute corresponds to an estimation of the redshift, a measure of the objects distance from earth.

-Studying astronomy dataset have relevance in a very broad range of astronomical fields, including the solar system, stars, the interstellar medium, the structure of galaxies and cosmology.
-To unveil a group of sky elements with special properties or finding a certain sky structure with interesting information in an astronomy dataset, we need some powerful tools capable of revealing those implicit high level objects out of explicit individual sky object elements.

 4) Proposed solution

-Thus, given the problem as formulated in section 2.4, the strategy for identifying the set S of shapes matching a sample query Q consists of applying two nested functions:

-S= F-shape (F-element (Q.E, D)) (2)
+Thus, determining whether a set V satisfies the query Q consists of applying an element by element step F-element and then a global F-shape function as discussed in section 3.

+I leave this part to you guys.
+I would have done things a bit differently as we discussed when in Montpellier.

-F-element: looks for every element of the query independently in the dataset D and finds a set of matches for those elements with different distances with respect to Q.E, indicating their difference to the desired elements in the query.
+F-element: looks at every element of the query independently in the dataset D and finds a set of matches for those elements with different distances with respect to Q.E, indicating their difference to the desired elements in the query.
 The metric applied to compute the distance between two elements can be varied by the nature of every application domain and the dimensionality of its dataset.
 A list of some frequently used distance metrics includes: Euclidean distance, Dynamic Time Warping (Berndt, 1994), Hausdorff distance (Huttenlocher, 1993) and Manhattan distance (Krause, 1987).

 F-shape: constructs the possible combination of elements out of sets of matches according to some restrictions.
 These restrictions verify some relationships among the matched elements, such as ordering or distances.
 Similarly to the previous function, we can employ different distance metrics as well.
 The composition of possible shapes can be modeled as a hypergraph, in which the hyper nodes are sets of matches of each query element and hyper edges are the relationships between these sets (figure 1).
 There is an edge between two hyper nodes if their elements obey the same relationship between the corresponding elements in the query; furthermore, if the order of those corresponding elements is vital, the edge would be a directed edge.
 F-shape looks for paths in this directed hypergraph that pass through all hyper nodes.